-The line of sight also call feasibility of wireless connectivity and it should be clear to travel signal one location to other location to get wireless connectivity.
+The line of sight also calls the feasibility of wireless connectivity and it should be clear to travel signal one location to another location to get wireless connectivity.

 3: Type of usage

-Point to Point and point Multipoint connectivity usage must be clear before suggesting any hardware.
-Confirm that Point to Point connection for CCTV camera, Internet, or any other type application.
+Point to Point and Point Multipoint connectivity usage must be clear before suggesting any hardware.
+Confirm that Point to Point connection for CCTV camera, Internet, or any other type of application.

 4: Number of systems to connect

 The number of systems to connect should be pre-decided because the total number of user will depend on Wireless throughput.

 What Application will use with the point to point and point to multipoint wireless connectivity should confirm.